Hegl1/SE_2021_g4t3/raspberry/README.md

 Run it: ```sudo bash installScript.sh```

-If any problems occur, please have a look at [Java und Bluetooth Low Energy auf dem Raspberry Pi](https://git.uibk.ac.at/csat2410/skeleton-bleclient/tree/master) and follow their installation guide.
+If any problems occur, please don't hestitate to contact me, Diana Gründlinger (diana.gruendlinger@student.uibk.ac.at), and I will do my best to make it work for you.

 ## Build